mohit4901/mohit4901/README.md

 - 👋 Hi, I’m @mohit4901
 - 👀 I’m interested in web-dev and AI
-- 🌱 I’m currently learning web-dev
-- 💞️ I’m looking to collaborate on hackathon projects.
+-  I’m looking to collaborate on hackathon projects.
-- 📫 Reach me on ig- @hemlomohittt
+-  Reach me on linkedIn @mohitmudgil
 - 😄 Pronouns: he/him

 <!---